3 Dietitian-approved tips to eat less sugar

 You are not alone if you are still drinking regular sodas, energy drinks, or flavored lattes.
 Sugar-sweetened beverages still account for a significant portion of added sugars in the typical American diet.
 Try these low-sugar drink options instead.

-Traditional jarred pasta sauce found in the grocery often contains added sugars.
-Some sauces contain six grams of added sugars for a 1/2 cup serving.
-Read the ingredients closely and purchase those without sugar in the ingredient list.
-Even without adding any sugar, tomatoes naturally contain some sugar, so don't worry if you can't find a sauce with 0 grams of total sugar.
+Traditional jarred pasta sauce found in the grocery store often contains added sugars.
+Some sauces contain 6 grams of added sugar per ½ cup serving.
+Read ingredient lists and purchase those without sugar.
+Even without adding any sugar, tomatoes naturally contain some sugar, so don’t worry if you can’t find a sauce with 0 grams of total sugar.
 Remember, it is the added sugar you are trying to reduce.
 Want more control over the ingredients in your sauce?
 Consider making fresh tomato sauce.
-This recipe is bursting with flavor from red wine and fresh basil.

 If you and your kids love peanut butter and jelly, read on.
 This American staple may contain more added sugar than you realize.
 Between the bread, peanut butter, and jam, you may be eating 16g of added sugar in one sandwich!
 Eat less sugar by choosing sprouted grain bread (0g of added sugar) and natural peanut butter (0g of added sugar).
 Swap jam for banana slices, which offer a hint of sweetness.
 You’ll be amazed.
 Pretty soon, you won’t miss the jam or jelly.

-Added sugars occur in a lot of packaged foods.
-Manufacturers add sugar to their products because it improves the taste and it impacts the product's texture, color, and shelf life.
+Added sugars are found in many packaged foods.
+Manufacturers add sugar to their products because it improves taste and affects texture, color, and shelf life.
 Everyday products with added sugars include granola bars, yogurt, and cereals.

-Next time you shop at the grocery store, consider comparing your favorite items across different brands to find the lowest in sugar.
+Next time you shop at the grocery store, consider comparing your favorite items across different brands to find the lowest-sugar option.